braboj/tutorial-git/tutorial.md

 ### Downstream
 ### Pull Request

 When you're ready for feedback, submit a pull request.
 Pull requests are a **feature specific to GitHub**.
 They provide a simple, web-based way to submit your work (often called “patches”) to a project.
 It's called a pull request because you're asking the project to pull changes from your fork.

 A "pull request" is you requesting the target repository to accept your changes.
 When you send a pull request, you're asking (requesting) the official repo owner to pull some changes from your own repo.
-Hence "pull request".
+Hence, "pull request".

 Pull Requests are the heart of collaboration on GitHub.
 When you open a pull request, you're proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
 Pull requests show diffs, or differences, of the content from both branches.

 ### Push Request
 A "push request" would be the target repository requesting you to push your changes.